Selling Your Vehicle Independently – A Car Owner’s Guide

 Tips for Making the Sale

-Whilst Gumtree is completely free, eBay charges £10 as an insertion fee (payable whether you sell your car or not) and 1% of the final transaction if it does sell.
-Auto Trader has various packages, for a £1000 car a basic 2-week advert costs £9.95, a standard 3-week advert costs £14.95 and a premium 6-week advert costs £19.95.
+Whilst Gumtree is completely free, eBay charges £10 as a listing fee (payable whether you sell your car or not) and 1% of the final transaction cost if it does sell.
+Auto Trader has various packages: for a £1,000 car a basic 2-week advert costs £9.95, a standard 3-week advert costs £14.95, and a premium 6-week advert costs £19.95.

 Are instant cash offer companies worth looking at?

-There’s been a real upsurge in the number of instant cash offer companies – such as We Buy Any Car and We Want Your Car.
-Today these businesses make no secret about the fact that they pay less than the market value for vehicles that then go on for a spruce up and resale.
+There’s been a real upsurge in the number of instant cash offer companies such as We Buy Any Car and We Want Your Car.
+Today these businesses make no secret about the fact that they pay less than the market value for vehicles that then go on for a spruce up and re-sale.
 But how much does this really cost the average car owner?
-Given the sheer range of vehicles there are no official stats out there as to percentages, however we strongly advise you to gain an online quote to compare against the prices listed in Auto trader and on sites such as eBay.
+Given the sheer range of vehicles there are no official statistics out there as to percentages; however, we strongly advise you to gain an online quote to compare against the prices listed in Auto Trader and on sites such as eBay.